Glaucoma Surgery In Johannesburg

-The main symptom is loss of vision, but fortunately glaucoma can often be detected with a general eye exam prior to any irreversible damage.
+If you think you might be suffering from glaucoma, the main symptom to look out for is loss of vision.
+Fortunately, glaucoma can be detected with a general eye examination by Dr Guglielmetti or Dr Botha, prior to any irreversible damage.
 This is another reason why annual eye exams are essential to maintaining good eye health and vision.
 Risk factors for glaucoma can include but are not limited to a family history of the condition, chronic high blood pressure, diabetes, smoking, use of corticosteroids, and previous eye trauma.

 The most common treatment for glaucoma is medicated eye drops, which lower the patient’s eye pressure to a healthy level.
 These drops may include:

-- Prostaglandins, which increase the outflow of fluid in the patient’s eye
+- Prostaglandins – increases the outflow of fluid in the patient’s eye

-- Beta Blockers, which reduce how much fluid the eye produces
+- Beta Blockers – reduces how much fluid the eye produces

-- Alpha-adrenergic agnoists, which reduce the production of aqueous humor and increase fluid outflow
+- Alpha-adrenergic agnoists – reduces the production of aqueous humor and increase fluid outflow

-- Miotic/cholinergic agents, which increase the eye’s outflow of fluid
+- Miotic/cholinergic agents – increases the eye’s outflow of fluid

 A combination of these medications might also be used as an effective treatment.